needle-mirror/com.unity.purchasing.udp/Documentation~/UDP_Package.md

 The “edited” label disappears once your IAP Product is synced.

-Remember that in the case of an implementation via UDP Package, you need to explicitly implement in your game the IAP-related steps explained in [Implementing UDP IAP on the client side](Client-side_implementation_of_UDP.md).
+Remember that in the case of an implementation via UDP Package, you need to explicitly implement in your game the IAP-related steps explained in [this section of the UDP Documentation](Client-side_implementation_of_UDP.md).